cookiesncache/rent-cafe-split-assistant/readme.md

 Users should install this extension and configure their pre-negotiated rent rates.
 Extension icon should become colored when active.
+Unless sure of what you're doing, please ensure your totaled rates equal 1 to prevent over/under payment.

 ## Credits